fun things to do with kids in yellowstone national park

 kids books yellowstone

 Fascinating story of how gray wolves play an essential role in Yellowstone.
-In the early 20th century, wolves were hunted to extinction in the park; as a result, coyotes and elk became too numerous, destroying trees and wrecking habitats of other animals.
-When wolves were re-introduced to the park, the ecological balance was restored.
+In the early 20th century, wolves were hunted to extinction in the park; as a result, elk became too numerous, destroying trees and wrecking habitats of other animals.
+In 1995 when wolves were reintroduced to the park, the ecosystem was restored.
+Good for older kids.
 (Picture book)

 Bison